hhas/SwiftAutomation/doc-source/8 commands.md

         application.command(specifier, namedParameter1: someValue, namedParameter2: someValue, ...)

-The two forms are equivalent (SwiftAE converts the first form to the second behind the scenes) although the first form is preferred for conciseness.
+The two forms are equivalent (SwiftAutomation converts the first form to the second behind the scenes) although the first form is preferred for conciseness.
 [TO DO: note that the first form only works when specifier has a targeted application object as its root; if the specifier is constructed from an untargeted `App` root, the second form must be used]

 * If a command that already has a direct parameter is called on a specifier, i.e.: